Interview with Social Media Expert Greg Finn

 In many situations sometimes the easiest answer may well be the solution.
 Yes, we’ve heard Matt and Maile talk about this multiple times but think about what you would do if you were a search engine.
 If you had to continually provide the best results for your users, you likely would incorporate as much relevant data as possible into your algo.
 IMO, right now, it’s far and away the most relevant metric for determining quality content.
 Lastly, see the above answer – Eric proved that social links off Google+ do provide a meaningful signal.

 Question: Will Google+ ever usurp Facebook as the dominant social network?

 Answer from Greg Finn: Short answer – I don’t think so.
 I’m coming around on Google+, but Facebook is great for a reason – everyone is there and there is a ton of privacy.
 Google+ is fairly confusing to use for the novice and doesn’t really have any advantages to using it.
 When MySpace beat Friendster or Facebook beat MySpace there were significant advantages to each.
 Google+ is more of a lateral move for folks at the moment.
 One thing that could push it over the tipping point is Glass.
 That is a game changer and if integrated correctly, it could prove to be a huge boon for G+.

 Question: Could social signals ever replace traditional links as one of the more important ranking factors?

 Answer from Greg Finn: Yes.
-They not only could, but should.
+They not only could, but also should.
 Expecting that everyone can (and will) write a post, include a link, properly format the link and link to the right location is insane to me.
-Everyone however can +1, share, like or retweet.
+Everyone however can +1, share, like or reTweet.
 Social will be the number one factor in a matter of time.